 Opening hours and cost of the Clock Tower ticket

-The visits take place throughout the year and start every half hour (the hour is defined individually).
+The visits occur throughout the year and start every half hour (the hour is defined individually).

 Duration 60 minutes.